 As Operations folks, we like to avoid duplication of work, so a usage pattern

 we developed was to store the rate of the histogram in a recording rule.
-Next,
+We

-we can reference that recording rule in the following recording rules that make
+could then reference that recording rule in the following recording rules that

 histogram_quantile() to build up the percentiles desired.
 This

 ensured that when we hit atomicity problems all of our percentiles were

 corrupted.
 We’ve stopped doing this and now we don’t lose all of our

 The Prometheus folks are discussing these atomicity issues.
 Other TSDB systems I know of also do not have similar atomicity guarantees.
 Although, the ones I am familiar with also do not support compound metric types like Prometheus’s Histogram and Summary types.